- Sermon Notes

 B. God has a plan for every battle

-- God may use different means to achieve victory.
+1. God may use different means to achieve His victory.

 2. We must never forget that God’s ways are higher than our own.

-APPL – While God’s battle plan may not be predictable, we can trust God through it all.
+APPL – While God’s battle plan may not be predictable, we must trust God through all the time, every time.

-- When the battle is His, the outcome is sealed.
+• When the battle is His, the outcome is certain.

-- His wisdom and grace are sufficient for us to overcome all our enemy’s attacks and schemes.
+• God’s wisdom and grace are sufficient for us to overcome all of our enemy’s attacks.

 Ephesians 6:16, . . . taking up the shield of faith with which you will be able to extinguish all the flaming missiles of the evil one.